Sign up to our newsletter for updates and information.

 A telecommunications licence authorizes an entity to provide telecommunications services or operate telecommunications facilities.
 Licences also generally define the terms and conditions of such authorization, and describe the major rights and obligations of a telecommunications operator.

-As it relates to licensing the NTRC is responsible for the following:
+As it relates to licencing, the ECTEL is responsible for the following:

 - Recommending to the Contracting States the type of telecommunications networks or services which should be subject to an individual licence and class licence, respectively, and exemptions, if any;

-- Recommending to the Contracting States the type of communications networks, services and radio equipment which should be subject to frequency authorisation, and exemption, if any;
+- Recommending to the Contracting States the type of communications networks, services and radio equipment which should be subject to frequency authorization, and exemption, if any;

 - Designing and operating open tender procedures for individual licences as requested by Contracting States;

-- Reviewing applications for individual licences submitted by a Contracting State, and to recommend applicants who satisfy the relevant technical and financial requirements for individual licences;
+- Reviewing applications for individual licences submitted by a Contracting State, and to recommend applicants who satisfy the relevant technical and financial requirements for individual licenses;

 The Telecommunications Act gives the Minister the powers to grant —